MonashMath/SCI1022/Unix-CLI.md

 ----
 > *__Exercise 14:__*
 Try to figure out from the output of the previous command how many directories and files there are inside the root folder.
-Randonly choose one of the directories contained in the root folder and list its contents with the `ls` command using the **absolute path** of the directory selected.
+Randomly choose one of the directories contained in the root folder and list its contents with the `ls` command using the **absolute path** of the directory selected.
 *Hint*: in the Cygwin environment installed within MoVE, the `ls` command denotes the directories with their names followed by a forward slash character.
 ----